alokbya/CS290-WebDev/M4/README.md

 * Element: All elements in the HTML document are represented by Element nodes
 * Attribute: There is one attribute node in the tree which corresponds to the `href` attribute of the `a` element
 * Text: Text nodes correspond to the text content in the HTML document
+* __**Note**__: The DOM tree in the above figure does not include all nodes in the actual DOM tree.
+A complete DOM tree will also include additional text nodes, one for each whitespace or newline that occurs between the HTML elements.
+We have not shown these additional nodes because they do not impact how this HTML document is rendered.

+## Traversing the Elements in a DOM Tree
+Any node that has one more children haas the following...
+* `firstElementChild`: Move down the tree to the first child node of type `element`
+* `lastElementChild`: Just like `firstElementChild` but move to the last child node of type `element`
+* `nextElementSibling`: Move sideways to the node which is both an element and a child of the same parent as the current node
+* `previousElementSibling`: Move sideways to the node which is both an element and a child of the same parent as the current node, but is the previous child of the parent
+* `children`: This contains all the children which are element nodes
+* To move up the tree, use the property `parentNode`.
+* For the attributes of an element node, the DOM API provides the methods `getAttribute(attributeName)` and `setAttribute(attributeName, value)`
+* The property `attributes` returns all the attributes of an element

+### Example